The Clear Edge

 The 7 Tests Scoring Framework (15-Minute Diagnostic)

-Most founders skip the offer diagnosis.
-Wrong.
-You can’t fix what you haven’t measured.
+Most founders skip the offer diagnosis, but you can’t fix what you haven’t measured.

-The 7 Tests Scoring Framework is a 15-minute diagnostic that scores your offer 0-7 and reveals exact failure points through binary pass/fail on each component.
+The 7 Tests Scoring Framework is a 15-minute diagnostic that scores your offer from 0–7 and reveals exact failure points with a simple pass/fail on each component.

 Why This Sequence